sheyidev/Alx_DjangoLearnLab/_notes/6-views-detailed.md

 Django's views and URLs work together to handle HTTP requests and generate responses.
 They are fundamental components in building web applications with Django.
 Let’s break down each of them and how they interact.

 ### 1. **Django Views**
+- **My Note** - Know this, and know peace.
+Details of what template is presented is established in the views module. `template_name = 'books/book_detail.html'`

 A **view** in Django is a Python function or class that receives a web request and returns a web response.
 The response could be an HTML page, a redirect, a JSON object, or even an error message.
 Views contain the logic for processing requests, interacting with the database, and rendering the appropriate template.